solofrain/solofrain.github.io/tech/circuit/interface/intro-jesd204b.md

 Output Rise/Fall Time (ps) | >50 | >30 | >24
 Output Total Jitter (pp UI) | 0.35 | 0.30 | 0.30

-Table 2 gives the line rate, differential voltage, rise/fall time, and total jitter for the signals in the physical layer of the JESD204B standard according to each speed grade.
+**Table 3** gives the line rate, differential voltage, rise/fall time, and total jitter for the signals in the physical layer of the JESD204B standard according to each speed grade.
 The higher speed grades have reduced signal amplitudes to make it easier to maintain a high slew rate,and thus maintain an open data eye for proper signal transmission.
 These high speed signals, with fast rising and falling edges, place tight constraints on board level design.
 For many individuals designing wideband RF systems, this should not be something new.
 However, the one key difference with high speed digital is the wide bandwidth.
 Typical RF systems have signal bandwidths on the order of 10% or less of the operating RF frequency.
 With these high speed serial lane rates, the bandwidth to consider for system design is typically 3× to 5× the lane rate.
 For a lane rate of 5 Gbps, the bandwidth of the signal would be 7.5 GHz to 12.5 GHz.
 With this amount of bandwidth, it is important to maintain proper signal integrity and to understand how to measure for signal integrity.

-In serial differential interfaces, the eye diagram is a common measurement of the integrity of the signal. **Figure 6** shows the transmitter eye diagram mask for JESD204 operating at speeds up to 3.125 Gbps.
-Table 3 gives the details on timing, voltage levels, impedances, and return loss.
+In serial differential interfaces, the eye diagram is a common measurement of the integrity of the signal. **Figure 6** shows the transmitter eye diagram mask for JESD204 operating at speeds up to 3.125 Gbps. **Table 4** gives the details on timing, voltage levels, impedances, and return loss.
 The signal must not encroach onto the beige area of the figure, but must stay in the white at all times.
 The table defines the conditions for which the transmitter must meet the eye mask.
 There are similar eye diagram masks for the other two speed grades within the JESD204B specification as well.
 These are detailed in the CEI-6G-SR and CEI-11G-SR physical layer specifications.
 For more information on the eye diagram masks, see Reference 2, which describes the physical layer measurements.

-##### Table 3.
+##### Table 4.
 Eye Diagram Measurements

 Parameter |	Value |	Unit
 :-:|:-:|:-:|